amiast/cpp-utility/README.md

 ## `segment_tree.h`

-A segment tree holds information about elements in an interval of an array.
+A `SegmentTree` holds information about elements in an interval of an array.
 It can answer **range queries** like "What is the sum of the numbers between the 1000th and 2000th elements?" or "What is the greatest number between the 9000th and 19000th elements?"

 ### Usage